35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 #### What's wrong with s106 purchases?

-As well as the estate regeneration schemes several of the delopments contributing to the council house programme are purchases of affordable housing from private develpments.
-These are affordable housing units that have been provided under s106 legal agreements with the Council, as an obligation to build a certain numbe of social rented or intermediate housing units, when a planning approval is awarded.
+As well as the estate regeneration schemes several of the delopments contributing to the council house programme are purchases of affordable housing from private developments.
+This is affordable housing that has been provided under s106 legal agreements with the Council, as an obligation attached to a planning approval.

+These affordable units increase the amount of affordable housing in the borough and are vital to increasing social housing, in the abscence of enough council-built social housing.
+However, they are usually